Chris56974/Pethreon/README.md

 ### Tests were invaluable

-A lot of my contract behaviour depends on what time it is, and how many days it's been.
-I don't want to wait a couple of days just to see if something works as intended, so [being able to set the time](https://ethereum.stackexchange.com/questions/86633) was a big help.
-The tests also made it a lot easier to understand my contract.
+A lot of my smart contract behaviour depends on what time it is, and how many days it's been.
+I don't want to wait days just to see if something works in my contract, so [being able to set the time programatically](https://ethereum.stackexchange.com/questions/86633) was a big help.
+The tests also made it a lot easier to understand the smart contract code.

-### Component reuse needs some thought behind it
+### I fought the scrollbar and the scrollbar won

+It's common to use 62.5% for the root font size and then rem for all the other font-sizes.
+This lets the user choose their own preferred font-size, while still keeping the same proportions in the overall layout.
+However, I didn't want to do this because I didn't want the user to be able to scroll the page.
+If they preferred a really large default font-size, that could push my content outside of the screen and create scrollbars.
+I didn't want this to happen because I thought it would look janky if my decorative circles (which are positioned relative to the screen) moved together with the scrollbar.
+I also wanted my website to look like a mobile app and not like a website (PWA).
+However, I found it too cumbersome to not include scrollbars at certain screen sizes.
+It found that it would take too many media queries that would make my CSS less readable/maintainable.
+It was easy to set my content equal to viewport units, but my text would break everytime the text wrapped around when the viewport width increased/decreased.

+I think I could've handled my decorative circles differently to make things easier too.
+One cool thing I learned along the way, is that you can't zoom in/out on any text that's been sized with viewport units.
+Thankfully, [calc(vw + 1em) or clamp(vw + 1em) fixes this issue](https://www.youtube.com/watch?v=wARbgs5Fmuw).
+I also learned how nice it is to use CSS variables for responsive design.

+### I'm learning a lot about components

+When I started this project, I used to think components were mostly for reuse (and for getting rid of DRY code).
+But I think I underestimated how effective they are at making code more readable.
+I looked at other projects, and it seems like they would break things down into components even if they never intended to reuse them.
+I think the advantage here is that it's easy to swap things out and change functionality.
+I also noticed that a lot of projects will define media queries inside the components themselves.
+I wasn't a fan of this originally, because I thought it would make them less reusable (different pages could have different breakpoints/requirements) and I didn't like clicking between multiple different files to make tweaks for the same responsive layout.
+But I think I'm overestimating the difficulties here, so for my next project I'm going to try this instead.

-I was able to reuse a lot of components, but there were side-effects that I didn't see coming.
-For components to be reusable, I had to make sure they didn't have any default margins because that would make them harder to reuse.
-So I had to add in margins later, but I didn't like of my options for doing so.
-One option was to bloat up JSX in some way, like littering it with Spacer components, or passing in additional style props, or wrapped components in a wrapper element that had all the styles.
-Another option, was I could grab React components using a CSS selector that targeted its underlying root HTML element, but then it would break things the moment I moved stuff around or if I decided to change the underlying HTML element.
+Some of the other things I ran into when developing, was that CSS doesn't mesh quite as nicely with components as I'd like.
+If I wanted to make a component reusable, I would have to make sure it didn't have any default margins because then the component would look out of place wherever I placed it.
+So I had to add margins later, but I didn't like my options for doing so.
+One option was to bloat my JSX in some way, either by littering it with Spacer components (which is not semantic) or by passing in additional style props.
+Passing in additional style props is alright, but for smaller components that don't have many styles it feels like it defeats the whole purpose.
+If I'm passing in my own styles into a component then it feels like I could've just used an element instead.
+Another option, which is probably not a good idea, was to select the React component in CSS by selecting its _underlying_ root element (using something like "first-child"), but it would break whenever I moved the component somewhere else or changed its underlying HTML element.

 ### A wireframe AND a prototype is probably a good idea

 I put a lot of grey boxes in my mockups and ignored a lot of detail (including the modals) in the short term mostly because I didn't fully understand Sergei's contract and decided to figure it out as I went a long.
 The result is I think it made my pledge modal look a bit "tacked on" since it doesn't fit in with the other two (due to different space requirements).
 I also think I would've saved more time if I made a half-hazard guess at what stuff should look like.

-### I fought the scrollbar and the scrollbar won

-It's common to use 62.5% for the root font size and then rem for all the other font-sizes.
-This lets the user choose their own preferred font-size, while still keeping the same proportions.
-However, I didn't want to use rem because I didn't want the user to be able to scroll through the entire page (because increasing the default font-size can create scrollbars for the entire page).
-I didn't want them to do this because I thought it would look janky if my decorative circles (which are positioned relative to the screen) moved together with the scrollbar.
-However, I ultimately decided to give up on this.
-It was easy to set my content (and my font-size) equal to different viewport heights, but my text would break whenever the width changed (text would wrap differently).

-One other thing I learned, was that you can't zoom in/out on any text that has been sized with viewport units.
-Thankfully, [calc(vw + 1em) or clamp(vw + 1em) fixes this issue](https://www.youtube.com/watch?v=wARbgs5Fmuw).

-### CSS variables are so helpful for responsive design

-I used to put all my media queries at the bottom of my CSS but now I put them at the top.
-Combining that with CSS variables and I don't have to scroll that much when adjusting things.
-It creates a nice separation of concerns.

 ## Attribution